Log-in/Sign-up

 TUITION for Audit:

-• $350 (Auditing includes access to the syllabus and all assignments/materials/assessments on the course website, but does not include instructor feedback, grades, or participation in live "lab" sessions.)
+• $350 (Auditing includes access to the syllabus and all assignments/materials/assessments on the course website, but does not include instructor feedback, grades, or participation in live sessions.)

 LIVE SESSIONS: